paulluis-roehl/zotero-cover-view/README.md

 - [ ] move `DEFAULT_COVER_WIDTH` and `DEFAULT_PAGE_WIDTH` from `pdfCover.ts` into settings
 - [ ] move `CHUNK_SIZE` from `gridRenderer.ts` into (advanced) settings
 - [ ] add `peekCover()` function for immediate display of already cached covers
+- [ ] make ISBN cover toggle refresh the grid renderer (but only target items that actually need refreshing)
+  - maybe give coverProvider a way to notify about a change and request that specific item to be re-rendered?
+- [ ] add Open Library request scheduler that:
+  - Limits concurrent network requests, likely to 2-3.
+  - Enforces the documented 100 requests per 5-minute window.
+  - Prioritizes or only starts lookups for near-viewport tiles.
+  - Continues using positive and negative disk caches.
+  - Handles 403/429 responses with backoff rather than treating them as missing covers.

 **Bugs**